sequana/sequana-wrappers/README.md

 # Notes for developers

-A wrappers contains these files:
+The wrappers directory contains the wrappers.
+Each sub-directory is dedicated to a software.
+In the wrapper/software sub-directory you may have several sub-directories.
+For example, the wrappers/bowtie1 directory contains two wrappers called **align** and **build**.

+A wrapper directory must contain a file called **wrapper.py** where the developers must provide the core of the wrapper.
+There is no specific instructions here except to write good code as much as possible.

+A wrapper directory should have a **test** directory for continuous integration with a **Snakefile** to be tested.
+The test must be added in the **test.py** (test.py)[test.py].

-- environment.yaml to tell what are the required packages to be installed for the test (and wrapper) to work.
+For testing purposes, you should also add a file called **environment.yaml** to tell what are the required packages to be installed for the test (and wrapper) to work.

-- wrappers.py the wrapper itself.
-There is no specific instructions here except to write good code as much as possible :-)
-- example.sml is used to document your wrapper.
-It is an example of a Snakefile using the wrapper.
-It is not intended to be tested for now.
-  Instead it is meant to have a docstring that will be used for documentation.
-* a test/ directory with one file called **Snakefile**
+Finally, for documentation, we kindly ask the developer to create a **README.md** described here below.

-So to add a new wrappers:
+So to add a new wrapper called **example**:

-1. In the .wrappers/ directory create a directory **in small caps** (e.g. for this example let us call it **example**
+1. Create a directory wrappers/example/ **in small caps** (e.g. for this example let us call it **example**
-2. in ./wrappers/example, add the files mentionned above
+2. in ./wrappers/example, add the files mentionned above (wrappers.py,
-3. in the root of the repository, there is a test.py file.
-Please see the bottom of this file and add a test for your wrapper.
+   environment.yaml and README.md).
+3. Create a test called **Snakefile** in ./wrappers/example/test with a workable example.
+4. Add the test code in the file test.py based on previous examples.
 4. Test the new wrapper:

    pytest test.py -k test_example

-tooltips: if you use a branch named add_wrapper, the Snakefile you have just added should use the wrapper your_branch/wrappers/example temporarily until you push the new wrapper.

 ## Notes about the config file used in sequana

 - Rules may use the threads key, which can be defined in the general config file.
-- the **params** section should contain a key called**options** also define in the config file of most pipelines.
+- the **params** section should contain a key called **options** also define in the config file of most pipelines.
 - keys or parameters related to directories and files should use the *_directory* or *_file* suffices

 Consider this example::